| The NEW Glen

 is important to be able to recognize the flu-like symptoms and adhere to

 preventive measures to minimize infection risk.
+About 80% of people who get

 infected with the virus won’t even know it and won’t show symptoms.
 People